gar1t/lambdapad/README.md

 # LambdaPad: Erlang Powered Site Generation, FTW!

 LambdaPad is currently a work in process.
+It's pretty functional though.
+And it's *awesome*.

 LambdaPad can be used to generate a
 [static site](http://staticsitegenerators.net).
 Here's the gist: